bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 - Okay - so we get our user story for a new feature and look over the requirements.
-- Before I go into the requriemtns - this is centered around a feature in one of our desktop application about License Plate Recognition.
-We do a lot of LPR stuff at hunter so we can try and eventually do a VIN lookup ona a vehicle so we know the aligment speficiations.
+- Before I go into detail of the requirements - this is centered around a feature in one of our desktop application about License Plate Recognition.
+We do a lot of LPR stuff at hunter so we can try and eventually do a VIN lookup on a vehicle so we know the aligment speficiations.
-   - to get the VIN so we can do the spec look up we attempt to get the license plate of the vehicle so we can then call a third parryservice that will do the VIN lookup based on the licesne plate characaters.
+   - So in order to get the VIN -  we attempt to recognize the license plate of the vehicle so we can then call a third party service that will do the VIN lookup based on the licesne plate characaters.

-- Anways - this feature is a sort of calibratioon/test features so we can see on screen that the plate recognition is working based on the image.
+- Anways - this feature is a sort of calibration/test feature used when settinup up our equipment.
+Just so we know the camera is aimed correctly.

 -->